A History of Coca Cola Can Design

 —Benjamin Raybourn

-This post will delve into key milestones in the Coca-Cola can's 120+ year journey from heavy steel to lightweight aluminum.
-Examining how changes in can shape, size, and functionality aligned with emerging consumer preferences.
+This post dives into key milestones in the Coca-Cola can's 120+ year history from heavy steel to lightweight aluminum.

 THE FIRST COCA-COLA CANS WERE MADE OF STEEL